Abinger Roughs winter walk

 Enjoy the view west from sunset seat.
 The farm nearby is Hackhurst Farm and you can look up onto Hackhurst Down and Kingswood.

 The Mayor’s path was named in honour of Charles Darwin’s son, Horace.
 Horace Darwin was Mayor of Cambridge between 1896 and 1897 and he was married to the daughter of Thomas Farrer.
-Keep an eye out on your left to see the twisted roots and branches of ancient beech trees.
-This is because they were originally laid as hedges and have grown out of shape over the years.

 On 19 July 1873 Samuel Wilberforce, the Bishop of Winchester, tragically fell from his horse whilst journeying across the Roughs.
 His family erected this granite memorial where he fell near Leasers Barn (the 16th-century farm building near the monument where sheep used to be lambed).